ReactiveX/rxjs/CONTRIBUTING.md

 - Create your patch, following [code style guidelines](#coding-style-guidelines), and **including appropriate test cases**.
 - Run the full test suite and ensure that all tests pass.
-- Run the micro and macro performance tests against your feature branch and compare against master to ensure performance wasn't changed for the worse.
 - Commit your changes using a descriptive commit message that follows our [commit message guidelines](#commit-message-guidelines).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.